phinik/LovelyLLamas/README.md

 # How to run our models
 Before running any of our models, make sure you have activated the poetry virtual environment.
-For this, cd into our repositiory and simply type `poetry shell`.
+For this, cd into our repository and simply type `poetry shell`.
 Now you are good to go.

 ## Train a model
 Transformers are trained using `src/train_transformer.py`.
 The following parameters are available: